monmaya/pyb-data-contracts/docs/en/articles/03-workflow-and-versioning.md

 # Data Contract Versioning: An Architectural Vision

-Versioning of data contracts represents a major architectural challenge, where technical change management must harmonize with evolving business needs.
+Data contract versioning represents a major architectural challenge, where technical change management must harmonize with evolving business needs.
 My experience in designing data platforms has shown that the key lies in a layered approach that separates concerns while maintaining overall coherence.

 ## Versioning Fundamentals

 Managing data contract versions goes far beyond simple semantic versioning.
 It requires a deep understanding of the impact of changes across the entire data chain.
 Let's look at a concrete example of versioning definition: